 When it comes to secondary sources, be mindful of copyright and usage laws regulated by the Federal Communications Commission (FCC).
 Just because a document is made public doesn’t mean you can simply cut and paste it into your article.
 Familiarize yourself with these regulations.

 - Copyright Law: This governs how copyright owners control the distribution and reproductions of their creative, original works.
 In short, sharing a few sentences is acceptable when it’s properly attributed to the creator.
 This is usually done online with a backlink embedded in the title of the work referenced.

 - Rights of Publicity: This refers to the rights of an individual (often a public figure) and how their name, image, and likeness can be used.
 It’s also referred to as Rights of Privacy.
 Know this: Linking a famous person to a product campaign may be an unlawful attempt at creating a product endorsement.

 - Fair Use Doctrine: This U.S. Copyright statute allows content creators to use a limited portion of a work, such as quotes, for the purpose of creating commentary, news reports, or academic papers.
 Again, proper attribution to the original source is always necessary.

 The sharing of information connects us with others.
 Brands are no strangers to the benefits of maintaining a regular blogging cycle or offering a warm lead of a complimentary ebook to help solve a concern.

-As a writer, or the person in charge of hiring a freelance writer, ensure your content marketing pieces feature quality information from trustworthy sources presented in a way that readers will consume without second-guessing the validity.
+As a writer or person in charge of hiring the writer, you need to ensure your content marketing pieces feature quality information from trustworthy sources presented in a way that readers will consume without second-guessing the validity.